 - And finally, that all your documents and records are accurate and up to date

 Find out more about medical QMS and the requirements of ISO 13485:

 Who conducts medical device audits in the EU?

 In the EU, it is the organization’s responsibility to select an official Notified Body (a list of these organizations is found on the NANDO website) to audit them and see if their work is up to standard.
 This Notified Body will come and audit the company on its premises and if everything is in order to affirm MedTech compliance, they will issue a certification so that the company can get a CE marking to go to market.

-One of the most important standards they will check is your ISO 13485 compliance (which is related to having a QMS and using it properly) but you may also need to be audited for ISO 14971 (for risk management), IEC 62366 (regarding usability), and IEC 62304 (which covers software development processes).
+One of the most important standards they will check is your ISO 13485 compliance (which is related to having a Quality Management System and using it properly) but you may also need to be audited for ISO 14971 (for risk management), IEC 62366 (regarding usability), and IEC 62304 (which covers software development processes).
 It depends on the category of medical device that you are developing.
 Besides, of course, you'll need to comply with the EU Medical Device Regulation (MDR).

 Who conducts medical device audits in the US?